manubb/Leaflet.PixiOverlay/README.md

  * `pane` - (string; defaults to `'overlayPane'`) The Leaflet [pane](http://leafletjs.com/reference-1.3.0.html#map-pane) where the overlay container is inserted.
  * `destroyInteractionManager` - (bool; defaults to `false`) Destroy [PIXI Interaction Manager](http://pixijs.download/release/docs/PIXI.interaction.InteractionManager.html).
 This is useful when you do not need to use PIXI interaction.
  * `autoPreventDefault` - (bool; defaults to `true`) Customize [PIXI Interaction Manager](http://pixijs.download/release/docs/PIXI.interaction.InteractionManager.html) `autoPreventDefault` property.
 This option is ignored if `destroyInteractionManager` is `true`.
 This should be set to `false` in most situations to let all dom events flow from PIXI to leaflet but it is set by default for compatibility reason.
+ * `preserveDrawingBuffer` - (bool; defaults to `false`) Enables drawing buffer preservation, enable this if you need to call toDataUrl on the webgl context.
+ * `clearBeforeRender` - (bool; defaults to `true`) This sets if the renderer will clear the canvas or not before the new render pass.

 *Utils object*